AryanK05/Algorithmic-Trading-using-DeepRL/README.md

 - **Timestamp**: Date and time information
 - **OHLCV**: Open, High, Low, Close, Volume data
 - **Period**: 2020-2025 market data for training and testing

+## Newer Additions

+- **Day Trading environment**: A new trading enviroment with only 2 options of buy/sell, for each day was added.
+- **Prioritized Replay Memory**: The base Agent modified with PRM is available as DDDQNTrainer_PrioritizedReplay
+- **Bi-LSTM**: The base agent with PRM was modified with a more robust network architecture of BiLSTM available as DDDQNTrainer_PrioritizedReplay_BiLSTM

 </div>